Securing PowerShell in the Enterprise

 - Appendix H: Constrained endpoints

-The following external references provide additional details on securing PowerShell and associated components and may be of interest to the reader:
+The following references provide additional details on securing PowerShell and associated components:

 Organisations or individuals with questions regarding this advice can contact the ACSC by emailing firstname.lastname@example.org or calling 1300 CYBER1 (1300 292 371).